-How do I prepare for my pleural aspiration?
+How do I prepare for my pleural biopsy?

-Please ensure we have your correct telephone numbers (including your mobile phone number) and, ideally, an email address for you.
+Please ensure we have your correct telephone numbers (including your mobile phone number), and ideally an email address for you.
 We will contact you by telephone a few days before your procedure to confirm your attendance.
-If we can't reach you, we will give your appointment to someone else who is waiting.
+If we are unable to reach you, we'll give your appointment to someone else who is waiting.

-Please tell us as soon as possible if you will need an interpreter.
+Please tell us as soon as possible (at least 48 hours in advance) if you will need an interpreter.

-Bring any glasses you need for reading, as you will need to read and sign a consent form, either in a digital or paper format.
+Bring any glasses you need for reading, as you will need to read and sign a consent form (even if you have already given digital consent on another day).

-Bring all your medications with you.
+Bring all your medications.
 We need details of all your medications, allergies and any medical conditions.

-It is important to let us know in advance if you take blood-thinning medications as we usually temporarily stop these before your procedure.
+It is important to tell us in advance if you take blood-thinning medications as we usually temporarily stop these before your procedure.
 The details below explain what to do with any blood-thinning medications.
 Please contact us if you are not sure what to do.